redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 User is allowed to set configuration for reduced list of options in the form that is accessed by clicking "Edit configuration" page action button.

+### Node Management

+Node registration is covered in this section: <https://openstack.redhat.com/Tuskar-UI#Register_nodes>.

+#### Viewing Nodes Information

+Information about existing nodes can be accessed by navigating to Nodes on the left-hand side navigation menu.

+The first tab, Overview, shows general aggregated information about existing nodes.
+On the left-hand side, hardware information, provisioning status and power status are displayed.
+On the right-hand side, you can view the graphs containing information from Ceilometer.

+The remaining four tabs (All, Provisioned, Free and Maintenance) show tabular information about corresponding nodes.

+#### Viewing Node Details

+Clicking on a particular node will take you to the detail page for that node.
+On this page you can view additional information, including hardware inventory, deployment related details, as well as Ceilometer graph metrics for that node.

+#### Node Actions

+Actions can be performed on a single node, or on a group of nodes (batch actions).
+To perform an action on a single node, you can either press the corresponding button in the "Actions" column of the tabular node view, or press the button on the node detail page.
+To perform a batch action on a group of nodes, you need to select the nodes using the checkboxes in the tabular view, and press the desired action button above the table.

+##### Delete

+To delete nodes, use the "Delete Nodes" button.
+Note that it is only possible to delete a node if the node is both free (non deployed) and powered off.

+##### Power on/off

+To power nodes on or off, use the corresponding "Power On Nodes"/"Power Off Nodes" buttons.

+##### Activate

+To activate nodes (move them from the maintenance state to the free state), use the "Activate Nodes" button.

 ### Development installation

 If you wish to create a development installation of the Tuskar-UI, install as described in the [Quick Install instructions](https://openstack.redhat.com/Tuskar-UI#Quick_Install) first.